LYNDHURST PUBLIC SCHOOLS

 - Further consequences and/or remedial measures may be put into place based on the findings.

-- Parents of victims or offenders will be informed that an investigation has been concluded, and they will be notified of the outcome of theinvestigation; building principals will call and send a second letter to parents/guardians.
+- Parents of involved students will be informed that an investigation has been concluded, and they will be notified of the outcome of the investigation; building principals will call to inform parents of the outcome of the investigation.
+Principal will share with parents that they will receive two letters from the Superintendent after the next two board meetings.

 4) Presentation of Investigations (First Board of Education Meeting):